HealthBioscienceIDEAS/Medical-Image-Registration-Short-Course/learners/setup.md

     ![](fig/itk-snap-install-2.png)

-    * All of the default options can be selected during installation.
+    * Then all of the default options can be selected during installation.